iAnonymous3000/awesome-zcash-guide/README.md

 - The Sprout upgrade in 2018, which introduced the Sapling protocol for improved efficiency and security of shielded transactions.
 - The Blossom upgrade in 2019, which reduced block times and improved scalability.
 - The Heartwood upgrade in 2020, which introduced new privacy features and performance improvements.
+- NU6 upgrade in 2024, which introduced the lockbox pool and block reward halving

 ## Understanding Zcash